-Key financial highlights for 2021 are as follows:
+Key financial highlights for 2022 are as follows:

-In total, net position increased \$2.2 million which represents a 2.2% increase from 2020.
-This total increase was due to governmental activities since the School System has no business-type activities and is related to an increase in capital assets and the reduction in the net OPEB liability.
+In total, net position increased \$91.0 million which represents a 90.2% increase from 2021.
+This total increase was due to governmental activities since the School System has no business-type activities and is related to an increase in capital assets and a reduction in net OPEB and Pension liabilities, as well as an extraordinary item.

-- □ General revenues and the extraordinary item accounted for \$144.6 million in revenue, or 49.5%, of all revenues.
-Program specific revenues in the form of charges for services and sales, grants and contributions accounted for \$147.4 million, or 50.5%, of total revenues of \$292.0 million.

-- □ The School System had \$289.8 million in expenses related to governmental activities; only \$147.4 million of these expenses were offset by program specific charges for services, grants or contributions.
-General revenues (primarily taxes) and the extraordinary item of \$144.6 million were adequate to provide for these programs.

-- □ Among major funds, the General Fund had \$253.0 million in revenues and \$241.5 million in expenditures.
-The general fund's fund balance increased to \$43.1 million from \$38.1 million.
+- General revenues and the extraordinary item accounted for \$173.8 million in revenue, or 48.7%, of all revenues.
+Program specific revenues in the form of charges for services and sales, grants and contributions accounted for \$183.2 million, or 51.3%, of total revenues of \$357.0 million. - ☐ The School System had \$266.1 million in expenses related to governmental activities; only \$183.2 million of these expenses were offset by program specific charges for services, grants or contributions.
+General revenues (primarily taxes) and the extraordinary item of \$173.8 million were adequate to provide for these programs. - □ Among major funds, the General Fund had \$294.5 million in revenues and other financing sources and \$290.1 million in expenditures and other financing uses.
+The general fund's fund balance increased to \$47.5 million from \$43.1 million.

-- In fiscal year 2021, the School System experienced a reduction in state revenue known as the "Amended Formula Adjustment."
-The initial Amended Formula adjustment in fiscal year 2021 was \$11.9 million.
-This amount was adjusted to a final Amended Formula adjustment of \$4.8 million for fiscal year 2021.
-In fiscal year 2020, the Amended Formula Adjustment was \$1.8 million.
-The reductions in state revenue in fiscal year 2019 and prior fiscal years are listed below:

-- 2019: \$0.0million

-- 2018: \$1.8million

-- 2017: \$1.5 million

-- 2016: \$5.4 million

-- 2015: \$8.9 million

-- 2014: \$22.3 million

-- 2013: \$26.4 million

-- 2012: \$15.3 million

-- 2011: \$14.8 million